A traveller admires Madrid’s Plaza Mayor square

 8Rates with discounts

-When you are going to see a monument or visit a museum, check the types of rates they have, as many offer discounts for certain groups or individuals or even free admission for EU or Ibero-American citizens in certain periods (National Heritage monuments, for example).
+If you wish to visit monument or museums, check the types of rates they have, as many offer discounts for certain groups or individuals or even free admission for EU or Ibero-American citizens in certain periods (National Heritage).
 Don't buy admission tickets from anyone without ID.

 • Madrid sightseeing bus